Formula 1 in 2019: How to follow with Sky Sports

 ON SKY GO: WATCH ON THE MOVE

-Out and about when a F1 race is on?
+Out and about when an F1 race is on?
 TV subscribers with Sky F1 can follow every twist and turn via the Sky Go app.

 Sky Go can also be watched online with the Sky F1 channel streamed live and in full.